How To Build a Strong Personal Brand on Social Media in 7 Steps

 Like Instagram, Pinterest is a visual platform.
 So beautiful pictures are the best thing to post here.
 However, unlike Instagram, images on Pinterest are mostly vertical.
 This layout makes the platform work well for vertical images and infographics.

-Pinterestsource: Anh Co Tran's account
+source: Anh Co Tran's account

 3. Optimize your profile information

-Make it as easy as possible for your audience to find you and interact with your content on social media.
-This means choosing a recognizable username, uploading a nice profile picture (ideally, your picture on all of your social media channels should be the same), writing a clear and informative bio, and including a compelling call to action are vital.
 If we look at Neil Patel’s Facebook account, we will notice that he took the time to properly organize his profile information.
 Neil uses his real name that is simple, recognizable, and easy to find.
 Along with all the important contact details, he provided an informative and intriguing bio that makes people want to follow him.
 On top of that, he uses the same profile picture on all social media as a part of his personal branding strategy making it easy to recognize him.

-e1608643754423source: Neil Patel’s account
+source: Neil Patel’s account

 Another great example is Maddie Lymburner with her Instagram project “Madfit.”
 The fitness trainer filled in all the essential information such as her area of expertise, name, a link to her personal account, and a call to action “Workout with me.”
 Furthermore, she has an attractive profile picture and a lot of highlights such as “Inspiration,” “Home workout,” “30-day challenge,” etc. This gives Instagram users a clear idea of who she is and what they will get if they follow her.

-Maddie Lymburner instagramsource: Maddie Lymburner's account
+source: Maddie Lymburner's account

 4. Create a consistent brand experience

 Try to replicate the style across all of your social media channels.
 Use the same tone while creating your content.
 Furthermore, pay attention to vocabulary, punctuation, formatting style, fonts, color palette, etc. Keep them as uniform as possible throughout all your social media and different posts.
 This should help your followers associate this style with you and help build a consistent brand image.
-When you look at the example below, you can see that the blogger chose three main colors as her brand colors.
-Those are pink, white, and light green.
-She uses these colors consistently throughout a website and all her social media platforms.
-On top of that, she often appears in her videos wearing these colors.
-Her background images, Instagram highlights, website buttons, logos, eBook covers are all on-brand as well.
-A profile photo is the same on every social media channel.

-profile designsource: Madeleine Olivia's accounts
+source: Madeleine Olivia's accounts

 5. Publish valuable content

 Before you start creating any content, think about why anyone would want to interact with it.
 If you provide value, people engage easier.
 Bear in mind that the content you create must be worthy of being acted on.
 It has to resolve a particular issue, improve your reader’s life or make something better.
 If it can’t do any of these, no one will care about it.
 The value you provide could be humor, some insights, or even knowledge about what fruits are the best to buy depending on a season and can easily schedule them using social media scheduling tools to maintain the consistency.
 It’s all up to your area of expertise and passion.
-Here are several things to consider:

 • Do your research.
 Firstly, you will be able to find out what interests your audience the most.
 Secondly, you probably know that people trust numbers and facts.
 If you don’t know where to start, check Udemy and Amazon (books section).
 These are the places where people go to pay for knowledge.
 Look at the courses and books’ contents to see what topics you can cover.